How to Get a Loan With High Debt-to-Income Ratio

 Several places you could find loans even if you have a high DTI include online lenders, your local credit union, and alternative lenders.

 That’s not to say you won’t have to meet minimum requirements.
-Rather, you may be able to work with a staff member who could work with you to see what you may be able to qualify for.
+Rather, you may be able to speak to a staff member who could work with you to see what you may be able to qualify for.

 Some online lenders may be more willing to work with borrowers who have high DTIs.
 When doing your research, check to see if the lender has posted any minimum borrowing requirements.
 Get rate quotes from lenders who do a soft credit check that won’t affect your credit score.